KeithHayes/Process-Transcript/README.md

 # Transcript Formatter

 ## Overview
-This project processes long passages of unformatted text (such as audio transcripts) and converts them into properly formatted content with complete sentences and paragraphs, while maintaining faithfulness to the original content.
+This project processes long unformatted text files (such as audio transcripts) and converts them into properly formatted content with complete sentences.

+Future processing intends to use cosine similarity to build paragraphs from sentences.

 ## Key Features

-- Converts raw transcripts into readable, well-structured text
+- Converts raw unformatted transcripts into readable, well-structured text.
-- Maintains original meaning while improving formatting
+- Maintains content without change.
-- Handles text of any length using chunked processing
+- Handles text of any length using chunked processing.
-- Produces essay-style output with proper punctuation and paragraphs
+- Produces output with proper punctuation of sentences and un-formatted fragments.

 ## Installation & Setup

 ### Prerequisites
 - Python 3.8+
-- Virtual environment (recommended)
+- The text-generation-webui sever and a loaded model, currently developing with mythomax gguf variants.

 ### Server Setup